 Employers are often unlikely to hire those with criminal records, even if they are minor criminal offenses.
-The University of Michigan published that the probability of employment alone rose by 6.5% within the first year of obtaining a clean record, with wages increasing by almost 22%.
-Similarly, studies in California demonstrated annual incomes rising by \$6,190.
-There are employment rates and wages, more than nonfactors, are significant in preventing recidivism.
-A study conducted in Illinois, Texas, and Ohio found that incarcerated individuals employed two months after release were less likely to recidivate than those who were unemployed, with the probability of recidivism further decreasing as individuals' wages increased.
-The criminal records, even if they are minor criminal records, even in the probability of the probability of recidivism further decreasing as individuals' wages increased.
+The University of Michigan published that the probability of employment alone rose by 6.5% within the first year of obtaining a clean record, with wages increasing by almost 22%.81 Similarly, studies in California demonstrated annual incomes rising by \$6,190.82 Increased employment rates and wages, more than nonfactors, are significant in preventing recidivism.
+A study conducted in Illinois, Texas, and Ohio found that incarcerated individuals employed two months after release were less likely to recidivate than those who were unemployed, with the probability of recidivism further decreasing as individuals' wages increased.83

 Additionally, the relief provided by record sealing has been shown to directly affect historically disadvantaged groups.
-Studies advise that, "Because of disproportionate policing and criminalization of certain groups, including people of color, youth, LGBTQ+ individuals, and people with disabilities, those who are already most likely to face discrimination and poverty are also most likely to have arrest records."
-As a result, there is also a general increase in quality of life among those with sealed records.
+Studies advise that, "Because of disproportionate policing and criminalization of certain groups, including people of color, youth, LGBTQ+ individuals, and people with disabilities, those